DS3Lab/BEGAN_/README.md

 ```
 CUDA_VISIBLE_DEVICES=X python client_encode.py file_path/file_name
 ```
-The server will print the z-vector as save it as z.json at the same time.
+The server will print the z-vector and save it as z.json at the same time.

 To decode:
 ```